 At B12, we offer a full suite of business tools designed to lift your brand out of obscurity and smack dab in front of the right crowd.
-In addition to our AI-powered web design and invoicing solutions, we also offer booking and scheduling software, copywriting services, SEO, ecommerce, and much more.
+In addition to our AI-powered web design and invoicing solutions, we also offer online scheduling software, expert website design and copywriting services, SEO, email marketing, and much more.

-Sign up to become a B12 user today and get access to these tools, as well as access to a dedicated team of professionals working tirelessly to deliver great results for your business.
+Sign up to become a B12 user today and get access to these tools, as well as support from a dedicated team of professionals working tirelessly to deliver great results for your business.